 If you are adding a parallel port to a virtual machine that runs on an ESXi 4.1 or earlier host, you can also select to send output to a physical parallel port on the host.
 This option is not available with ESXi 5.0 and later host versions.

-With virtual hardware version 11, if you configure a virtual machine without parallel ports, they are entirely removed from the virtual chipset and they are not visible to the virtual machine OS.
+With virtual hardware version 11 and later, if you configure a virtual machine without parallel ports, they are entirely removed from the virtual chipset and they are not visible to the guest OS.

 Verify that the virtual machine is turned off.
 You cannot add or remove parallel ports if the virtual machine is turned on.